craigmiller160/jaxrs-oauth2-utils/docs/CONFIGURING.md

 ## Property Location

 All properties should be placed in a file called `oauth2.properties` at the root of the classpath.
+Also, environment variables with the expected keys will override the properties file.

 ## Standard OAuth2 Properties